dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     to local variables, which are also the only kind of variables that can be declared by patterns.*

-*   The matched value type for a variable or cast pattern is not assignable to the corresponding variable's type.
+*   The matched value type for a variable pattern is not assignable to the corresponding variable's type.

 *   The same variable is assigned more than once. *In other words, a pattern assignment can't have multiple variable subpatterns with the same name.
 This